Woman traveler using smartphone with Airalo eSIM in a European city

 But top-ups can add up so it’s more economical to buy one package that offers all the data you think you’ll use.

-If you travel the way I do, which is using Google Maps throughout the day to get around a city, checking restaurant reviews, making occasional short WhatsApp calls, checking email and social media, and avoiding video streaming, you can probably get by with 5 GB for a week.
+If you travel the way I do, using Google Maps throughout the day to get around a city, checking restaurant reviews, making occasional short WhatsApp calls, checking email and social media, and avoiding video streaming, you can probably get by with 5 GB for a week.

-If you’re driving a lot with Google Maps always on, or you’re spending time in areas with unreliable WiFi, buy a larger package.
+If you’re driving a lot with Google Maps always on, or you’re spending time in areas with unreliable Wi-Fi, buy a larger package.
 I found I really burned through the data on long driving days.

 But if you’re traveling through several countries on the same trip, a regional plan means you won’t need to buy and install a new eSIM every time you cross a border.
+For a multi-country itinerary, it’s almost always the smarter choice.

 My Experience: The Honest Version